luminus-framework/luminus/resources/public/md/clojurescript.md

 </script>
 ```

 If we use a Js library in our code we must protect the names of any functions we call from it as well.
-For example, if we wanted to use the [AlbumColors](https://github.com/chengyin/albumcolors) library, we would write the following:
+For example, if we wanted to use the [AlbumColors](https://github.com/chengyin/albumcolors) library, we could write the following:

 ```clojure
 (defn ^:export init []